chrisdruidman/dnd-characters/pallabar-fiddlefen/pallabar-master-character-development.md

 - +1 Weapon (e.g. "Injector Staff")
 - +1 Shield or other common/uncommon item per choice and DM approval

-**Notes:**
-- You learn 4 plans at level 2 and can replace one when you gain each Artificer level.
-- At the end of each long rest, you can create up to 2 items, each from a different plan you know.

 ---

 ## Experimental Elixirs (Common Priorities)